Tanner Purdum

-Tanner Gregory Purdum (born August 15, 1984) is an American former professional football player who was a long snapper for seven seasons with the New York Jets of the National Football League (NFL).
+Tanner Gregory Purdum (born August 15, 1984) is an American college football coach and former professional player who was a long snapper for seven seasons with the New York Jets of the National Football League (NFL).
+He is the special teams coordinator and safeties coach for Avila University, positions he has held since 2026.
 Purdum comes from Ava, Missouri.
 He was signed by the Kansas City Chiefs as an undrafted free agent in 2009.
 He played college football for the Baker Wildcats.

 Professional career

 Kansas City Chiefs

 On April 7, 2009, the Kansas City Chiefs signed Purdum with the intention of having him compete for the starting job of long snapper.
 On August 13, 2009, the Chiefs waived Purdum in favor of Thomas Gafford.

 New York Jets

 On February 5, 2010, the New York Jets signed Purdum to a three-year contract after incumbent long snapper James Dearth, who was an unrestricted free agent at the time, had a few snaps that were "off the mark" in the 2009 season.
 Purdum was recommended to the team by former Chiefs and Jets punter Louie Aguiar.

 On March 10, 2017, Purdum signed a one-year contract extension with the Jets.

 On September 2, 2017, Purdum was released by the Jets after the team traded for rookie long snapper Thomas Hennessy.
 At the time, Purdum was the longest-tenured player on the team, and the last remaining player on the roster who had appeared in a playoff game for the Jets.

 On March 28, 2018, Purdum announced his retirement from the NFL.